On the local extension of Killing vector fields in electrovacuum spacetimes: Preliminaries

-We define electrovacuum spacetimes\footnote{Note that we call spacetime any pseudo-Riemannian manifold that is not necessarily 4 dimensional.
-The notation is inspired by the Einstein equation in General Relativity.}, to be any pseudo-Riemannian $n$-manifolds $(M,g)$ which satisfy the Einstein equation \bea \operatorname{Ric}-\frac 1 2 R g=\mathcal{T}(F) \eea where $\operatorname{Ric}$ is the Ricci tensor of $(M,g)$, $R$ its scalar curvature and $\mathcal{T}(F)$ the stress-energy tensor associated to an electromagnetic tensor $F$, given in coordinates by where $F^2=g^{ij}g^{kl}F_{ik}F_{jl}$.
-The electromagnetic tensor $F$ is a $2$-form that satisfies the Maxwell equations, i.e. \bea D^iF_{ij}=0. \eea \bea D_i F_{jk}+D_j F_{ki}+ D_k F_{ij}=0 \eea where $D$ denotes the Levi-Civita connection of $(M,g)$. \begin{rem}By construction, the stress-energy tensor is trace free, i.e. $g^{ij}\mathcal{T}(F)_{ij}=0$.
-By taking the trace with respect to $g$ of (\ref{Einsteineq}) we see that the scalar curvature tensor of an electrovacuum spacetime vanishes, $R=0$, therefore the Einstein equation is reduced to $R_{ij}=\mathcal{T}(F)_{ij}$. \end{rem}
+A pseudo-Riemannian $n$-dimensional manifold $(M,g)$ is called an \textit{electrovacuum spacetime} if the metric $g$ satisfies the Einstein-Maxwell equation \bea \operatorname{Ric}-\frac 1 2 R g=\mathcal{T}(F) \eea where $\operatorname{Ric}$ is the Ricci tensor of $(M,g)$, $R$ its scalar curvature and $\mathcal{T}(F)$ the stress-energy tensor associated to an electromagnetic tensor $F$, given in coordinates by \bea \mathcal{T}(F)_{ij}=2g^{lk}F_{il}F_{jk}-\frac 1 2 g_{ij} |F|^2 \eea where $|F|^2=g^{ij}g^{kl}F_{ik}F_{jl}$.
+The electromagnetic tensor $F$ is a $2$-form that satisfies the Maxwell equations, i.e. \bea D^iF_{ij}=0. \eea \bea D_i F_{jk}+D_j F_{ki}+ D_k F_{ij}=0 \eea where $D$ denotes the Levi-Civita connection of $(M,g)$. \begin{rem}By construction, the stress-energy tensor is trace free.
+By taking the trace with respect to $g$ of \eqref{Einsteineq} we see that the scalar curvature tensor of an electrovacuum spacetime always vanishes.
+Therefrre the Einstein equation reduces to $\operatorname{Ric}=\mathcal{T}(F)$. \end{rem}